Pharmacologists evaluate the origin, effects and mechanisms of drugs and develop them for human and animal use.

 - provide policy and clinical advice to managers, politicians, primary producers, healthcare workers and the general public.

 A clinical pharmacologist a specialist physician involved in direct patient care.
-They typically manage patients with multiple medical problems, who are often prescribed multiple medications that may or may not agree with each other.
+They typically manage patients with multiple medical problems, who are often prescribed multiple medications that may or may not be compatible with each other.

 A non-clinical pharmacologist specialises in research and experimental studies for the discovery and development of drugs for diseases.